By SHERWIN DE VERA

 Snags along the way

-Construction started in March 2003 with project completion seen within a 3-year period.
-NIA in June last year announced that CRPIP will take the same time to finish.
+Construction started in March 2003, with project completion seen within three years.
+NIA in June last year announced that CRPIP would take the same time to finish.
 In 2005, NIA reported the construction of was in full swing and announced a slight increase in the project cost by about P400 million.

 The Investment Coordination Committee (ICC) during its December 13, 2007 meeting requested NIA-DA “to seek first the DBM advice on the procedural lapse and ensure that all necessary legal action will be taken towards the resolutions of said issue.”
 But until April 30 the following year, no update was provided by the concerned agencies.